negotiation skills training

 Keep the whole package in mind all of the time (buyers tend to divide and erode your position, bit by bit)

-The buyer's tactic will be to separate out single issues, or introduce new ones later.
-If you allow this to happen your position will be eroded.
+The buyer's tactic will be to isolate and deal separately with single issues, or introduce new ones later.
+If you allow this to

 Keep searching for variables, concessions, 'bargaining chips', incentives.
 (Buyers will look for your concessions but will tend not to offer their own)